jnunyez/synchronization/README.md

    53:00.3 Ethernet controller: Intel Corporation Ethernet Controller E810-C for backplane (rev 02)
   ```

-- The firmware in the card must be greater than 3.2.
-Check firmware of the card by getting the interface name:
+- The firmware in the card must be greater or equal than 3.2, check the firmware version of the Intel E810 card by getting the interface name:

   ```console
   # ls  /sys/bus/pci/devices/0000\:51\:00.2/net